 - Don’t have a full marketing campaign behind Pride that only markets your company and promotes your values and ethos.

 - Do not throw parties for Pride and then advertise it everywhere.
+This looks like a PR set-up.

 - Don’t do PR activity showing off how your company supports LGBTQ+ employees and customers.